Nurse Practitioner Autonomy in Georgia

 As documented by the American Nursing Association ANA.
 State practice and licensure laws permit all NPs to evaluate patients; diagnose, order and interpret diagnostic tests; and initiate and manage treatments, including prescribing medications and controlled substances, under the exclusive licensure authority of the state board of nursing.
 This is the model recommended by the National Academy of Medicine, formerly called the Institute of Medicine, and the National Council of State Boards of Nursing.
 This would allow full practice authority.

-This petition is to address GEORGIA’s need for APRN’s to practice independently after at least 3-5 years of supervision by a established APRN or Physician from date of initial certification.
+This petition is to address GEORGIA’s need for APRN’s to practice independently after at least 3-5 years of supervision by an established APRN or Physician from date of initial certification.